-This candid photograph was taken in 1985 at the inaugural Guitar Center Rock Walk event.
+In 1985 Eddie Van Halen was inducted into the inaugural Hollywood Guitar Center Rock Walk.
 The Guitar Center Rock Walk is a pedestrian path located at the entrance of Guitar Center’s flagship store on Sunset Boulevard in Los Angeles.
 The event honors musicians and musical pioneers making a significant creative contribution to the evolution of music through their talent and/or creative ingenuity.

 The inaugural inductees included Jim Marshall, Robert Moog, Les Paul, and musicians Stevie Wonder and Eddie Van Halen.

 Going with an oversized blazer and t-shirt à la Miami Vice-era Don Johnson – a popular fashion at the time – Van Halen wore a Coin Watch by Corum on his wrist, showing his exquisite taste in trendy, yet lasting, elements.
 Though the particular model he wore is more than likely quartz powered, that can’t be held against him as 1985 was still the throes of the quartz crisis.

 The choice of the Corum 20 Dollar Coin Watch is nothing short of extraordinary.
 For reference, this yellow gold watch was just 34 mm in diameter and thin as a wisp!